Jwan622/docker_k8_tutorial/notes.md

 - Use a new command to do this: docker run -p 3000:3000 -v $(pwd):/app <image_id>

 - the best thing about using docker compose and volumes is that they rerun when changes are made to the app files.
+- multistep dockerfiles allow us to do a build with one image, and run with another like nginx.

 ## New commands